hankbao/libreboot/www/conduct.md

 These are guidelines, and are not set in stone.
 We, as moderators, may choose to enforce or not enforce these guidelines, in whole or in part, at our own discretion.
-We are, afterall, only human ourselves and we sometimes make mistakes.
+We are, after all, only human ourselves and we sometimes make mistakes.

 Attribution